ehsoc/rest/README.md

 			3.  `err` (error): The `err`(error) is meant to indicate an API error, or any internal server error, like a database failure, i/o error, etc. The `err`!=nil will always trigger a 500 code error.

 - Parameters: The parameters expected to be send by the client.
-The main purpose of the declaration of parameters is for specification documentation.
+The main purpose of the declaration of parameters is for API specification generation.

 ### Resource main components diagram: